ctrain79/SimChop/README.md

 The volume of interest in the scene that covers the particles to render have the positions mapped to a unit cube in the first octant (all x, y, z values are between 0 and 1).

 The Morton codes then perform lookup by scaling a requested location in the unit cube up to a cube of sidelength some power of 2.
 The `precision` controls this scaling and is calculated to fit the desired radius and cover the volume in view as closely as possible.
-The same scaling has to be done in the shaders for the particles to be quickly found out of thousands of them for those that are closest.
+The same scaling has to be done in the shaders for the particles to be quickly found out of thousands for those that are closest.